lanternadev/lanterna-lab/README.md

 Upcoming phases will build on this base with Kubernetes, re-ranking, SharePoint ACL integration, and evaluation dashboards.

-**Next up** (Sept 3, 2025): Standing up the Kubernetes infrastructure with Terraform and Ansible (k3s control plane + first worker node).
-This cluster will become the target for gradually migrating VM-based services into containers over the coming weeks.
+Next up (Sept 3, 2025): Standing up the Kubernetes infrastructure with Terraform and Ansible (k3s control plane + first worker node).
+This cluster will become the target for gradually migrating the existing RAG services into containers over the coming weeks.

 ## Roadmap 2025–2026